dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_sat_constrained.rst

 :numref:`Figure %s <triangleEmbeddingPegasus>` shows such a mapping, between the graph representing the QUBO on the left and one particular minor-embedding on the right.
-(Rerunning Ocean software's :std:doc:`minorminer <index_minorminer>` tool, which produced this minor embedding, generates embeddings to various qubits across the QPU; the particular qubit numbers noted here are unimportant.)
+(Rerunning Ocean software's :ref:`minorminer <index_minorminer>` tool, which produced this minor embedding, generates embeddings to various qubits across the QPU; the particular qubit numbers noted here are unimportant.)

 *   Nodes :math:`a, b, c` (grey circles in the left-hand panel) map to qubits :math:`1812, 5169, 1827` (blue circles in the right-hand panel),